-- a recent color photo taken within the last six months, printed in color, on photo quality paper.
+- It must be a recent color photo within the last 6 months — printed on matte or glossy photo-quality paper.

-- Normal clothing.
+- Wear normal clothing.
 No uniforms, except for religious clothing worn daily.

-- No headphones, sunglasses, or similar items can be worn, unless it is a medical device worn daily.
-Medical certification may be required as proof.
+- Do NOT wear headphones, sunglasses, or similar items, unless it is a medical device worn daily.
+You may need to provide proof of medication certification.